raymondjohnson/md-cv/index.md

 ## Service activity

+`2020-`
+**Program Committee Member** for the Annual Meeting of the Association of State Supervisors of Mathematics

 `2018-`
 **Production Editor** for the *Colorado Mathematics Teacher* (a journal of the publication of the Colorado Department of Education)